Skip to content

 println!("Current volume: {}%", initial);

-// Then react to changes — re-watch to get updated snapshots
+// Then react to changes through the one handle

 for _event in sonos.iter() {